csikasote/BembaSpeech/DATASTATEMENT.md

-# Data Statement for Bemba-ASR-Corpus
+# Data Statement for BembaSpeech Dataset

 > Dataset name: BembaSpeech

 > Citation (if available): N/A